 So how do you prepare for interrailing when you don’t know what to expect and have very little idea of what you’re going to do there?
 These were the first questions I asked myself, and after hours of reading blogs and advice, I managed to put together a vague list.
 Although I’m still fairly clueless, this ‘vague list’ has managed to fill a bag twice the size of me.
 I think I may have slightly over packed.
 I’m not sure gluten-free pasta and nuts can be counted as the bare essentials.

-I’m going to be traveling for the next 17 days with my uni housemates Beth, Lucy and Harrie.
+I’m going to be travelling for the next 17 days with my uni housemates Beth, Lucy and Harrie.
 For our trip we have the travel 5 within 10 days ticket, limiting our travel options and allowing us to plan out days and cities, booking hostels in advance.
-We intend to travelling from Berlin, passing through Prague, Vienna and Bratislava ending up in Budapest, just in time for my 21st.
+We intend to travel from Berlin, passing through Prague, Vienna and Bratislava ending up in Budapest, just in time for my 21st.
 I will be blogging throughout my adventure.

-Despite my lists I’m still not totally sure that I have everything, maybe leaving packing till three hours before wasn’t the best idea.
-So far I have managed to get lost in my own train station (leeds) and came close to getting on the wrong train.
+Despite my lists, I’m still not totally sure that I have everything, maybe leaving packing till three hours before wasn’t the best idea.
+So far I have managed to get lost in my own train station (Leeds) and came close to getting on the wrong train.
 I’m not filled with confidence at my ability to navigate around huge capital cities.
 Despite this I made it to Sheffield, only to discover that Beth had put her name the wrong way around on her flight information.
 Luckily she managed to befriend a women on the helpline and save herself a £160 fine.
 I hope we are getting all our mistakes out of the way now before we leave and this isn’t a sign of what’s to come.
 I feel this might be wishful thinking.